-Key Personnel in the Tryout Process (Bantams, Peewees, Squirts and Mites)
+Key Personnel in the Tryout Process (Midgets, Bantams, Peewees, Squirts and Mites)

-Two board members who do not have children playing at a particular level will be assigned as that level’s age level directors.
-The age level directors will facilitate evaluations, gather all data specific to player placement, and present proposed teams.
+Two board members who do not have children playing at that particular level will be assigned as that level’s age level directors (ALD).
+The ALD’s will facilitate evaluations, gather all data specific to player placement and present proposed teams.
 They have ultimate authority on roster approval.

-RAHA age level head coaches will (collectively) choose all players for the age level teams.
+RAHA age level head coaches will (collectively) will choose all players for the age level teams.

-All age level coaches will be on the ice for all tryout sessions.
+All age level coaches will be present for all tryout sessions.
 Player selections will represent a consensus of the age level coaches.

-An independent evaluator will participate in the process to provide objective feedback to the coaches and the Age Level Director.
+Independent evaluators will participate in the process to provide objective feedback to the coaches and the Age Level Directors.